UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 <a name='convergence-with-k-points'></a>

 #### Convergence with k-Points ####
 Next,you will be running the `kptconv.py` script in the `k-points` folder.
 Look through the script to understand what its doing.
 Run this script by submitting a job to an external node as discussed previously.
-Remember to change the name of the script to execute, in the `qe.sub` file.
+Remember to change the name of the script to execute, in the `anvil.sub` file.
 Upon completion, the script outputs a convergence plot and prints the total energies as a function of the k-points used in the calculation.

 From the plot, and your understanding of concepts in DFT, suggest your pick for the k-points and the rationale behind your choice.